-The Swedish Energy Agency has five departments: Energy Analysis, Research and Innovation, Energy Efficiency, Market Development, and Development and Support.
+The Swedish Energy Agency has six departments: Energy Analysis, Research and Innovation, Energy Efficiency, Business Development, Renewable energy and Climate Initiatives and Development and Support.

 The Advisory Council is appointed by the Government and advises the Director General.